McDuffie-Twin Parks Neighborhood Association

-The McDuffie-Twin Parks Neighborhood Association (MTPNA) was formed in 2006 with the goal of enhancing the community while honoring the social, environmental, cultural, and historic needs and interests of our residents.MTPNA seeks to empower members to address issues they may have with municipalities, entities, and non-member individuals that affect the enjoyment of their homes and neighborhood.In addition MTPNA promotes the building and sustaining of Community and Neighborly Relationships through Projects, Events, Goodwill, and FUN!
+The McDuffie-Twin Parks Neighborhood Association (MTPNA) was formed in 2006 with the goal of enhancing our community while honoring the social, environmental, cultural, and historic needs and interests of our residents.MTPNA seeks to empower members to address issues they may have with municipalities, entities, and non-member individuals that affect the enjoyment of their homes and neighborhood.In addition MTPNA promotes the building and sustaining of Community and Neighborly Relationships through Projects, Events, Goodwill, and FUN!

 All individuals (home owners, renters, property owners and businesses) within the boundaries of MTPNA are encouraged to become members.
-The MTPNA boundaries are Constitution (north), Lomas (south), Washington (east), and Carlisle (west).Complete the FORM BELOW to sign up for our Newsletter & Informational Emails.
+The boundaries are Constitution (north), Lomas (south), Washington (east), and Carlisle (west).Complete the FORM BELOW to sign up for our Newsletter & Informational Emails.

 If you live beyond these boundaries you can still receive our newsletter and emails.
-Simply use this form and let us know in the "Message" box .To support our events and projects be sure to click on the DONATE TAB
+Simply use this form and let us know that in the "Message" box .

-For more on the GSI Project and Neighborhood Traffic Calming** CLICK on the PROJECTS TAB
+• More on the GSI Project and Neighborhood Traffic Calming CLICK on the PROJECTS TAB

-McDuffie/Hidden Park- Dog Park or People Park??
+• McDuffie/Hidden Park- Dog Park or People Park??
 Your input is requested!
 See Below

-SUPPORT OUR NEIGHBORHOOD
+SUPPORT YOUR NEIGHBORHOOD

-The MTPNA Board of Directors is a Volunteer Service provided by your neighbors to support and expand the “gatherings” that help enrich our community.Events and Projects serve to bring neighbors together, yet many don’t realize the Costs incurred.
-With our small operating budget we rrely heavily on Your SupportPlease Consider Donating Today!
+The MTPNA Board of Directors is a Volunteer Service provided by your neighbors to support the Events & Projects that serve to bring neighbors together.Many don't realize the Costs Incurred to enrich our community in these ways.
+With our small operating budget we rely heavily on Your Support.Please Consider Donating Today!

 A Base Yearly Donation of $15 helps maintain our current offerings.

 A $25 or $50 or $100 donation provides Greater Opportunities to enrich and grow!
+You can specify an event or project when you donate, or if you prefer just make a general donation.

-You can specify an event or project when you donate, or if you prefer just make a general donation.No donation is too small or too large.
-All the monies will be used to keep our efforts moving forward promoting a rich, aesthetic, fun and friendly neighborhood!Thank you for your ongoing generosity and support!To make a Donation, you can use VENMO (link below) or mail a check to:
+No gift is too small or too large.
+All the monies will be used to keep our efforts moving forward promoting a rich, aesthetic, fun and friendly neighborhood!THANK YOU FOR YOUR ONGOING GENEROSITY & SUPPORT!To make a Donation you can use VENMO (link above and below)

 MTPNA